German strong as Yankees defeat Mariners

 Domingo German followed up his first major-league win with the longest and best outing of his brief career Tuesday night.
 The rookie righthander allowed two runs (one earned) in seven innings and four Yankees homered in a 7-2 victory over the Mariners before 45,122 at Yankee Stadium.

-“He’s really talented,” manager Aaron Boone said.
-“He’s got three really good pitches.
+“He’s really talented,” Aaron Boone said.
+“He’s got three real ly good pitches.
 I think the question is, ‘Can he be a full-time starter?’
-And he continues it seems like with every outing proving that he is capable of that.
+And he continues, it seems like with every outing, proving that he is capable of that.

 “I thought his fastball command improved as the night went on,” Boone said.
 “I even kicked around sending him back out there for the eighth because he was just so efficient.”